MrEricSir/Fang/README.md

 In Qt Creator run `qmake` on `Fang.pro`.
 Assuming the output has no errors, it should be possible to build and run.

+## Debugging

+To debug the Javascript and HTML, you'll need to set a debugging port and set it as an environment variable.
+For example, we'll use `9999` as our port.

+* Set the `QTWEBENGINE_REMOTE_DEBUGGING` variable to `9999`.
+In Qt Creator this can be found in Projects, Build & Run, Run, Environment.
+Click Add and enter `QTWEBENGINE_REMOTE_DEBUGGING=9999`
+* Open up Chrome (or any Chromium-based browser) to localhost at your port, for example `http://127.0.0.1` and click the link under "Inspectable Pages."

 ### Troubleshooting

 * If a kit isn't found it's likely one needs to be installed, for example Xcode or Visual C++.
 Once installed, you may need to add it manually by clicking "Projects" in the sidebar and then "Manage Kits."